tapis-project/camera-traps/README.md

 ```
 The output should be similar to the output from Step 1.

 3. *Update the Camera Traps Compose File to Use GPUs*.
-Starting with release 0.3.3, the official Camera Traps releases docker-compose files include stanzas for making NVIDIA GPUs available to
+Starting with release 0.4, the installer includes options for making NVIDIA GPUs available to
 both the Image Scoring and Power Monitoring plugins.
-At this time, those stanzas must be
-uncommented; see the [docker-compose.yml](releases/0.3.3/docker-compose.yml) file for more details.
+See the [Installer README](installer/README.md) for more details.

-## Support for ARM CPUs

-*This section is a work in progress...*

-We are currently working on support for ARM CPUs, including support for Mac OSX M* hardware.

 # Developer Information